Tony-Luu/Tony-Luu/index.md

 Source Code: [Link](https://github.com/Tony-Luu/Nanobots-Sourcecode){:target="_blank"}\
 Walkthrough: [Link](https://github.com/Tony-Luu/Games-Portfolio/blob/gh-pages/Nanobot%20Walkthrough.md){:target="_blank"}

-Nanobots is a third-person puzzle-platforming game where the player has to traverse through the environment using nanobots as well as discovering a way to navigate through the areas.
-The idea of using particle effects as nanobots came from one of the lessons I have previously had during the course.
 This project was made as my coursework for one of my modules.
-My lecturer had a discussion about using dynamic elements such as particle effects, physics, textures, lights, sound, etc in an unconventional or surreal way.
-That's how the idea of using particle effects as nanobots came to life because nanobots can be used in a sci-fi setting and possess various effects and functions.
+Nanobots is a 3rd person puzzle platforming game where the player has to traverse through the environment using nanobots.
+My lecturer had a discussion about using dynamic elements such as particle effects, physics, textures, lights, and sound in an unconventional way.
+I mainly used particle effects to represent the different functions of nanobots.
 The walkthrough for this game is at the link above this description.

+- At 00:03, I used a particle effect to collide with the destructible obstacle to reduce the size of it until they are destroyed.

+- At 00:48, the particle effect I have used has a different function called "Hook" which lets the player pull towards the hook.
+The cube object can be picked up and placed on buttons as a weight, block laser particles or used as an extra platform.

+- At 2:31, I used textures to implement this memory puzzle which randomly creates a sequence of flashing colours which the player must click on the correct sequence to progress through.
+The material for the flashing textures uses a normal map, a height map, and illumin properties to create the sequence of flashing colours.

+- At 2:52, the torch light uses a raycast that hits the invisible platform on the ground which decreases the transparency of the material on the platform.

 ## Lunar Odyssey